jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 What I have described in the previous sections is the standard notation for Symbol diagrams.

-- Encapsulation is used to express the encapsulation structure
+- Encapsulation is used to express the encapsulation structure.
-- Lines are used to express the delegation structure
+- Lines are used to express the delegation structure.
-- Color is used to express the type/object structure
+- Color is used to express the type/object structure.
 - Shapes are used to distinguish between inheritance, encapsulation and execution.
 - Names are used to indicate what something is called, what something refers to and of which type it is.